 - min\length: For string fields, the length of the shortest string(s) in the field.
 N.B.
 In Python2, this assumes the strings are encoded in UTF-8, and an error may occur if this is not the case.
 String length counts unicode characters, not bytes. - max\length: For string fields, the length of the longest string(s) in the field.
 N.B.
 In Python2, this assumes the strings are encoded in UTF-8, and an error may occur if this is not the case.
-String length counts unicode characters, not bytes.

-sign: If all the values in a numeric field have consistent sign, a sign constraint will be written with a value chosen from:

-- positive For all values v in field: v > 0
+String length counts unicode characters, not bytes. - sign: If all the values in a numeric field have consistent sign, a sign constraint will be written with a value chosen from: - positive For all values v in field: v > 0 max nulls: The maximum number of nulls allowed in the field.

 - non-negative For all values v in field: v >= 0

 - zero For all values v in field: v == 0

 - non-positive For all values v in field: v <= 0

 - negative For all values v in field: v < 0

 - null For all values v in field: v is null